-Aussie Divers Phuket – Extended Instructor Development Training
+Aussie Divers Phuket – Extended IDC Training

 Easing the Burden of out PADI Instructor Development Course